Territory of Hawaii: Statehood

-The first Congressional bill for Hawaii statehood was proposed in 1919 by Kuhio Kalanianaole, and was based upon the argument that World War I had proved Hawaii's loyalty.
+The first Congressional bill for Hawaii statehood was proposed in 1919 by Kūhiō Kalanianaʻole, and was based upon the argument that World War I had proved Hawaii's loyalty.
 It was ignored, and proposals for Hawaii statehood were forgotten during the 1920s because the archipelago's rulers believed that sugar planters' interests would be better served if Hawaii remained a territory.
 Following the Jones–Costigan amendment, another statehood bill was introduced to the House in May 1935 by Samuel Wilder King but it did not come to be voted on, largely because FDR himself strongly opposed Hawaii statehood, while "Solid South" Democrats who could not accept non-white Congressmen controlled all the committees.

 Hawaii resurrected the campaign in 1940 by placing the statehood question on the ballot.
 Two-thirds of the electorate in the territory voted in favor of joining the Union.
 After World War II, the call for statehood was repeated with even larger support, even from some mainland states.
 The reasons for the support of statehood were clear: